-Introducing Gaps in a Single Sequence
+2.6.3 Introducing Gaps in a Single Sequence

-To introduce a gap, place the cursor on the residue to the immediate right of where the gap should appear.
+To introduce a gap, first select the sequence in the sequence ID panel and then place the cursor on the residue to the immediate right of where the gap should appear.
 Hold down the SHIFT key and the left mouse button, then drag the sequence to the right until the required number of gaps has been inserted.